AlicePagano/LCP-B-Project-Classify-Black-Hole-Merger/README.md

 #### Report
-This folder contains the final report with its Latex Source.
+This folder contains the final report (pdf) with its Latex Source.